Employee Benefits in the Philippines That HR Should Know

 4. Lifestyle Benefits

 Lifestyle benefits cater to employees’ personal interests and life outside of work.
-As the workplace evolves, companies are focusing on benefits that address mental health, work-life balance, and overall wellness.
+As the workplace evolves, companies are focusing on benefits that address mental health, work life balance, and overall wellness.

 More companies are recognizing the importance of mental health support, offering programs and initiatives to support employees’ mental well-being.

-Statutory and Common Employee Benefits in the Philippines
+Mandatory and Common Employee Benefits in the Philippines

-In the Philippines, statutory benefits are regulated by various laws and cover the following key areas:
+government employee benefitsMandatory benefits are legally required entitlements that employers must provide to employees.
+In the Philippines, these are regulated by various laws and cover the following key areas:

 1. Social Security System (SSS)

-The SSS is a government-managed insurance program providing benefits under Social Security and Employees’ Compensation (EC) schemes.
+The SSS is a government managed insurance program providing benefits under Social Security and Employeesโ€™ Compensation (EC) schemes.

-• Coverage: Includes private-sector employees, self-employed workers, household workers, and spouses of insured individuals.
+• Coverage: Includes private sector employees, self employed workers, household workers, and spouses of insured individuals.

 • Benefits: Maternity pay, sickness pay, pensions, disability benefits, salary loans, life insurance, and funeral grants.